rshpeley/yba3mods/README.md

 I can't guarantee the voltages 100% since my Fluke was about 3400km away at the time and I had to make do with a small autoranging meter.

----

-#### Have a question or suggestion?
-Go to the GitHub Issues tab and open an issue.
+#### So how does it sound?

-If you're wondering how the amp sounds, Mike said it nailed the Marshall sound.
+Mike said it nailed the Marshall sound (with the presence circuit on).
 Personally I think the YBA-3 has more power dynamics than the Marshall.
 Its distortion balance is more towards the preamp side giving the power stage a bit more dynamic room with its more robust Hammond power transformer.

 Overall, it's an impressive amp.
 It may even be better with KT88s if you're looking for more power.
+Or you can try just a pair of KT88s into a 4 ohm cab, which may be just right for a bass guitar.

+---

+#### Have a question or suggestion?
+Go to the GitHub Issues tab and open an issue.

 #### Have mods to contribute?